Mattel sales beat estimates as Barbie shines

 The company had also changed its marketing strategy to position its dolls as more than a pretty face, with ad campaigns such as "You Can Be Anything" highlighting the potential of women in various professions.

-Fisher-Price and the Wheels category, which includes Hot Wheels, were also bright spots for Mattel in the third quarter, with sales rising about 6 percent each.
+Fisher-Price and the Wheels category, which includes Hot Wheels, were also bright spots for Mattel, with sales rising about 6 percent each.

-Sales of its American Girl products were up 14 percent, compared with a 2 percent decline a year earlier.

-Mattel in August announced a multi-year partnership with retailer Toys "R" Us Inc to have retail units of American Girl dolls and accessories in its stores.

-"While we still have a critical fourth quarter to execute, we remain broadly on track to deliver on our full-year outlook," Chief Executive Christopher Sinclair said in a statement on Wednesday.

-El Segundo, California-based Mattel's revenue rose to $1.80 billion from $1.79 billion.
+The El Segundo, California-based company's revenue rose to $1.80 billion from $1.79 billion.
 Analysts on average had expected $1.77 billion, according to Thomson Reuters I/B/E/S.

 Net income rose to $236.3 million, or 68 cents per share, from $223.8 million, or 66 cents per share, a year earlier.